 With a partial overlay, the doors and drawer fronts cover only part of the cabinet frame, exposing more of the frame around the doors.
 This style offers a balance between the Inset and full overlay looks.

-Now, if you want to choose between full overlay cabinet doors and partial overlay door styles, you must revisit your overall kitchen design.
+If you want to choose between full overlay cabinet doors and partial overlay door styles, you must revisit your kitchen design.

 Inset Cabinets Pros and Cons